Top 20 Plants for an Edible Home Garden

 3. Fruits: If you have a sunny spot, consider planting small fruit trees or berries, such as blueberries or strawberries, which are well suited for containers.

-4. Vegetables: Many vegetables can be grown in containers, including tomatoes, peppers, eggplant (how long does eggplant last?), and various squash varieties like Honeynut squash or zucchini.
+4. Vegetables: Many vegetables can be grown in containers, including tomatoes, peppers, eggplant (What wine goes well with eggplant?), and various squash varieties like Honeynut squash or zucchini.
 Some vegetables, such as cucumbers and beans, can also be grown vertically with the help of a trellis, saving space and adding structure to your container garden.

 5. Flowering Edible Plants: To achieve colorful blooms and edibility in your container garden, choose plants like 'Nirvana Cascade Pink Splash' vinca, which is a tough, heat-loving annual that produces vibrant flowers.